10033908/F2FS-J/README.md

 - if the output does not have 'f2fs'
 	- cd /lib/modules/5.15.39/kernel/fs/f2fs
 	- sudo cp f2fs.ko /lib/modules/5.15.39/
+		- This step ensure that Linux can find f2fs.ko when loading f2fs filesystem.

 ### Check if xfs is insmod
 - run 'cat /proc/filesystems | grep xfs', if the output has 'xfs'